-Once Vietnam’s the most cosmopolitan port on the banks of the Thu Bon river these days Hoi An’s well-preserved Old Town attracts many tourists and travellers wanting to discover its graceful character or get a tailor-made dress, handbag or a bespoke suit.
+Once Vietnam’s the most cosmopolitan port on the banks of the Thu Bon river these days Hoi An’s well-preserved Old Town attracts many tourists and travellers.
+They want to discover its graceful character or get a tailor-made dress, handbag or a bespoke suit.

-Late 16th to the early 18th century was the time of Hoi An’s prosperity when the port was the major commercial and trading centre bringing into this small town different products, merchants and cultures.
+Late 16th to the early 18th century was the time of Hoi An’s prosperity.
+It’s when the port was the major commercial and trading centre bringing into this small town different products, merchants and cultures.
 Strong Chinese and Japanese influences are easily recognisable when walking around the Old Town.
-The Japanese Covered Bridge is one of the landmarks but to me it was the Chinese design and style blended in Hoi An’s architecture that I found very interesting.
+In fact, the Japanese Covered Bridge is one of the landmarks there.
+To me it was the Chinese design and style that blended in Hoi An’s architecture that I found very interesting.

-The narrow lanes, hidden temples and pagodas add to the atmosphere but you cannot stop yourself from thinking that this place definitely benefits from a low season when the small streets are not crowded.
+The narrow lanes, hidden temples and pagodas add to the atmosphere of the city.
+You cannot stop yourself from thinking that this place definitely benefits from a low season when the small streets are not crowded.
 At the end of May the heat was on so it was not extremely busy.
-I am guessing that some years back when Vietnam was not such a popular destination among the tourists it must have felt more peaceful but even today Hoi An has this incredible charm worth falling for.
+I am guessing that some years back when Vietnam was not such a popular destination among the tourists it must have felt more peaceful.
+Even today though Hoi An has this incredible charm worth falling for.

 You can view the full set of my photographs from Hoi An on Flickr.